Have you ever tried rainbow trout cooked in parchment? This is an entire meal, cooked quickly in the oven in parchment (en papillote).

 A nice piece of fish cooked in parchment (papillote) is one of my favourite ways to make a simple meal special, so I thought I’d share this delicious rainbow trout recipe, one for anyone looking for a little something special for dinner.

 Rainbow trout is such a nice change from salmon, I think and cooks up perfectly flaky in parchment, too.
 I added in some broccolini and combined it all with a delicious Parmesan lemon pasta.
 And best of all, it only needs about 12 minutes in the oven!
 And of course, the pretty heart shaped packets are so fitting for the day :)

-Cook’s Notes for Rainbow Trout and Pasta in Parchment
+Cook’s Notes for Rainbow Trout in Parchment